nickjj/orats/README.md

 Check out the blog post
 [Dockerize a Rails 5, Postgres, Redis, Sidekiq and Action Cable Application](http://nickjanetakis.com/blog/dockerize-a-rails-5-postgres-redis-sidekiq-action-cable-app-with-docker-compose).

+Another option is to take my [Dive Into Docker course](https://diveintodocker.com/courses/dive-into-docker).

 #### What do I do after I generate the application?